-So how do we do it?
-The Girl Scout Leadership Experience draws on three unique processes- Girl-led, Learning by Doing, and Cooperative Learning-that encourage girls to try new things, write their own stories, and develop the skills and confidence to say, "I know I can do this!"
+The Girl Scout Leadership Experience draws on three unique processes-Girl-led, Learning by doing, and Cooperative learning-that encourage Girl Scouts to try new things, write their own stories, and develop the skills and confidence to say, "I know I can do this!"

-- Girl-led.
+- Girl-Led.
 Girl Scouts take the lead, no matter their age.
-From selecting the badges they'll pursue to how they'll organize an activity; Girl Scouts have the chance to follow their dreams and grow their skills-and gain the confidence that comes with that. - Learning- by- Doing.
-Hands-on activities are fun for Girl Scouts of any age, but they also help them feel empowered to shape their own experience.
+From selecting the badges they'll pursue to how they'll organize an activity; Girl Scouts have the opportunity to follow their dreams and grow their skills-and gain the confidence that comes with that. - Learning by Doing.
+Participatory activities are fun for Girl Scouts of any age, but they also help them feel empowered to shape their own experience.
 Girl Scouts unlock their "I got this" attitude as they discover they can always dust themselves off and try again when things don't go according to plan. - Cooperative Learning.
 There's power in having a tight-knit group of friends who will learn with you, grow with you, and always cheer you on.
-Girl Scouts see firsthand that teamwork, respect, and collaboration can fuel them through any challenge that comes their way.
+Girl Scouts experience firsthand that teamwork, respect, and collaboration can fuel them through any challenge that comes their way.

-As a volunteer, you'll draw on these three processes as you lead girls of any age.
-And naturally, girl-led at the Daisy level will look very different from girl-led at the Ambassador level.
-What is most important is that your Girl Scouts make decisions about the activities they will do together and make choices as their doing the activities together.
-As girls learn from their successful, and not so successful tries, they gain confidence.
-All girls should have the opportunity to lead within their peer group.
-By the time girls are Cadettes, Seniors, and Ambassadors, they will be using the leadership skills they've developed to take on more ownership of their activities, mentor younger Girl Scouts, and take action to make the world a better place.
+As a volunteer, you'll draw on these three processes as you lead Girl Scouts of any age.
+And naturally, girlled at the Daisy level will look very different from girl-led at the Ambassador level.
+What is most important is that your Girl Scouts make decisions about the activities they will do together and make choices as they're doing the activities together.
+As they learn from their successful and not so successful tries, they gain confidence.
+All Girl Scouts should have the opportunity to lead within their peer group.
+By the time they are Cadettes, Seniors, and Ambassadors, they will be using the leadership skills they've developed to take on more ownership of their activities, mentor younger Girl Scouts, and take action to make the world a better place.